What is Cystic Fibrosis-related Diabetes?

 What is Cystic Fibrosis?

-Cystic Fibrosis (CF) is a progressive genetic disease that causes a buildup of thick, excessive mucus is the lungs, pancreas, liver, and kidney.
+Cystic Fibrosis (CF) is a progressive genetic disease that causes a buildup of thick, excessive mucus in the lungs, pancreas, liver and kidney.
 The buildup of mucus in the lungs leads to chronic infections and difficulty breathing; the buildup of mucus in the pancreas leads to scarring and the blocking of enzymes that aid in food digestion and nutrient breakdown.